 I specialize in starting colts and rehabilitating problem horses.
 I have been training horses for over 30 years.
 Born in Southern California, brought up in the western tradition.
-I am a proud daughter of rodeo-bareback bronc rider, trick rider, and horse trainer Kathie Jo Hatrick, and outdoor extremist Dennis Shane Hatrick.
+I am a proud daughter of rodeo-bareback bronc rider, trick rider, and horse trainer Kathie Jo Hatrick.

 85% OF MY CLIENTS RIDE ENGLISH

-Transplanted to MA I have been training professionally in New England for over 20 years.
+Transplanted to MA I have been training professionally in New England for over 30 years.
 Don't let the fact that I ride western discourage you.
-85% of my clients ride English, most prefer to ride using a bitted bridle.
+85% of my clients ride English.
+Most prefer to ride using a bitted bridle.
 I like to remove the bit to address the problem, then go back to the bit should you require it for showing.

 A problem horse is any breed, color, or discipline.
-I've helped dressage riders with their Holsteiners, Friesians, and Dutch Warmbloods.
-I have helped back yard riders with ALL types of breeds.
-Just because I prefer to ride bitless does not mean I can't help you to get your horse softer in his bitted bridle; I do this on a regular basis.
+I've helped dressage riders with their Holsteiners, Friesians, Oldenburgs and Dutch Warmbloods, back yard riders with ALL types of breeds.
+Hunter Jumpers that have horses that won't load, Just because I prefer to ride bitless does not mean I can't help you to get your horse softer in his bitted bridle; I do this on a regular basis.